toy-soldier/ev-adoption/README.md

 ## Conclusion

-Electric vehicles are **not a silver bullet** for reducing CO₂ emissions.
-The data shows that EV adoption only delivers significant emission reductions when paired with a **clean electricity grid**.
+This analysis shows that EV adoption is **not a silver bullet** for reducing CO₂ emissions.
+What really matters is the **cleanliness of the electricity grid**.

-For policymakers, the implication is clear: focus not only on accelerating EV adoption but also on **decarbonizing the grid**.
-Renewable energy is one path, but it’s not the only one.
-Countries like France demonstrate that **nuclear power** can also provide a low-carbon backbone.
+- In **Norway** and **Sweden**, renewables + EVs drive strong reductions.
+- In **France**, nuclear power keeps emissions low even without heavy reliance on renewables.
+- In **Brazil**, emissions are low despite limited EV adoption, thanks to its renewable-heavy grid.
+- In **China** and the **U.S.**, growing EV adoption is undermined by fossil-heavy grids.

+The lesson: **EVs only deliver real climate benefits when paired with low-carbon energy — whether that’s renewables, nuclear, or other clean technologies**.

 ## Next Steps

 This analysis highlights the big picture, but it also opens the door for deeper exploration.
-A natural extension would be to break down renewables by source (solar, wind, hydro) to see which contribute most to emission reductions.
+A natural extension would be to break down clean grids by source (solar, wind, etc) to see which contribute most to emission reductions.
 While outside the scope of this dashboard, such analysis could guide **country-specific policy choices** on where to invest for maximum impact.

 ---